jayza/ImgurAPI/README.md

 ### Current Features

 * Connect to the Imgur API via OAuth2.0.
-* Send GET requests.
+* Send GET, POST, PUT, DELETE requests.
+* Error handling for requests.

 ### Future Plans

-* Send POST, PUT, DELETE requests.
-    * Image support
-    * Gallery support
-    * Commenting support

-* Error Handling
+* Easy way to upload images, galleries and other things.

 * A general method to get viral, hot or a specific sorting for the following
     * Images